The Dalby Hub Bunkhouse

 > It sleeps 4, with one double sofa/bed & 2 single sofa/beds: bedding, duvets, towels and pillows are all provided.

-> There is a small shower room with heated towel rail, and a seperate toilet and wash hand basin with "wet area" for outdoor clothing.
+> There is a small shower room with heated towel rail, and a separate toilet and wash hand basin with "wet area" for outdoor clothing.

-> The kitchenette is equipped with fridge, kettle, micro-wave, small hob, worktop oven, toaster as well as cutlery & crockery.
+> The kitchenette is equipped with fridge, kettle, micro-wave, small hob, worktop oven, air fryer and toaster as well as cutlery & crockery.

 > Basic stores are provided & self -catering breakfast and evening meals can be ordered in advance from the Village Shop.

-> Basic background heating is provided by a small radiator which is on 24/7 and we provide you with an initial supply of wood for the stove; additional wood can be bought from the shop.
+> Basic background heating is provided by a small radiator which is on 24/7 and we provide an initial supply of wood for the stove; additional wood can be bought from the local garage in Peel (5 miles)

 For more information, terms & conditions and booking please see our website for details: www.stjamesdalby.ord/the-dalby-hub